COPPER ELIMINATION, AND HOW TO HANDLE IT

 Acupressure or acupuncture needles can balance the flow of qi or subtle energy through the liver and kidneys.
 In some cases, this too will be helpful.

-A good chiropractic adjustment, if needed, may clear nerve blockages that may be interfering with the activity of the liver and kidneys.
+Quality chiropractic care, if needed, may clear nerve blockages that may be interfering with the activity of the liver and kidneys.
+The spinal twist exercises can also be used at home.

 Releasing fear may also help to assist copper elimination.
 Fear has a paralyzing effect on the body, affecting the activity of many organs.
 Also, copper toxicity is associated with negative emotions.
 Allowing oneself to give up these emotions frees up energy that assists all the organs that are involved with copper metabolism.